John Singleton, Pioneering Director Of 'Boyz N The Hood,' Dies At 51

 "It's like: 'My brother went to jail.
 My daddy went to jail.
 I know I'm going to go to jail.'
 You know what I'm saying?
 That's the mentality," he said.
 "It's like it's a given.
 It's like there's no future."

 The film earned him Oscar nods for director and screenplay.
-Singleton was the first African-American to be nominated for directing, and at just 24 years old, he was the youngest nominee in that category's history — a record he still holds today.
+Singleton was the first African American to be nominated for directing, and at just 24, he was the youngest nominee in that category's history — a record that stands today.

 View this post on Instagram